WorkTime – time tracking software

 Question 2 helps you to evaluate what you should be doing.

 Chances are, you’re not getting off the internet until that goal is accomplished.
-You could get there in an hour, or in five hours.
+You could get there in an hour or five hours.
 Given the premise of the OP’s question, I’m assuming you would prefer the former.

 Question 3 helps you to decide what you want to do next.